mrocklin/cmsc15200/labs/lab1/index.md

 First, Make a new C project, named lab1_pow and then download this source file [pow.c](pow.c) which contains code to compute the power of one integer raised to another.
 To import the <code>pow.c</code> source file into the empty project <code>lab1_pow</code> you can either click and drag it onto the <code>lab1_pow</code> icon or copy (cp) or move (mv) it into the folder <code>/home/username/workspace/lab1_pow/</code>.
-I.e. if you have downloaded pow.c to your home directory you could open a terminal window and type
+I.e. if you have downloaded pow.c to your Desktop directory you could open a terminal window and type

-    mv pow.c workspace/lab1_pow
+    mv Desktop/pow.c workspace/lab1_pow

 Look at the main function in the code.
 It initializes three integer variables <code> a, x, p</code> and then gets values for these variables from the user using the <code>scanf</code> function.
 It then computes a raised to the power x using the function <code>pow</code> and prints the value to the screen.
 Run this program and test it for yourself.
 You'll need to enter values for a and x into the console tab when requested.